What comes to mind when you think of balanced nutrition?

 The problem is that unhealthy processed foods are so readily available and “inexpensive”.
 Packaging dictates what’s healthy and healthy foods seem so boring.

-You know the old saying “Breakfast, the most important meal of the day” ?
+Do you know the old saying “Breakfast, is the most important meal of the day”?

-Good fats provide energy, helps keep our organs healthy and helps our bodies absorb vitamins.
-Steer clear of trans fats and unsaturated fats as these are very unhealthy.
+Good fats provide energy, help keep our organs healthy, and help our bodies absorb vitamins.
+Steer clear of trans fats and saturated fats as these are very unhealthy.
 Hydrogenated fats and veggie oils fall under the unhealthy fats category.

-Good fats are in Ghee, Butter, Avocados, Nuts, Olive oil, Seeds, Dark Chocolate, Cheese, Fish and Eggs.
+Good fats are in Ghee, Real Butter, Avocados, Nuts, Olive oil, Seeds, Dark Chocolate, Cheese, Fish, and Eggs.

-Fish such as wild caught salmon provide omega 3s which is a vital fat that helps regulate hormones and helps to prevent heart disease and stroke.
+Fish such as wild-caught salmon provide omega 3s which is a vital fat that helps regulate hormones and helps prevent heart disease and stroke.

-Rice, bread, cereal, oat meal, oat bran, beans, lentils and most veggies provide carbs.
+Rice, whole grain/sprouted bread, cereal, oatmeal, oat bran, beans, lentils, and most veggies provide carbs.

-Animal protein is essential for our bodies to function properly.
-Especially for children who’s bodies and minds are developing.
+Complete protein is essential for our bodies to function properly.
+Especially for children whose bodies and minds are developing.

-With everything though, balance is key.
-Plant based protein is also good to eat in conjunction with animal proteins.
+Plant-based protein is good to eat in conjunction with animal proteins.

 Beans and legumes are excellent sources of plant-based proteins.
 Pair them with wild or brown rice to create a complete protein.